 You will also learn about things like how to recognize certain goods such as fake watches, antiques and so forth.
 Shopping in Thailand can be a lot of fun, but you also don't want to feel as though you have been ripped off either.
 In all it must be a fun experience.

 Shopping malls and Department stalls are found in all major cities and holiday resorts.
-Some are massive and ultra modern such as those of Silom, Siam Square and Sukumvit in Bangkok.
-Other equally impressive if not slightly smaller shopping centers can be found in most of the resort towns of Pattaya and Phuket.
+Some are massive and ultra-modern such as those of Silom, Siam Square and Sukhumvit in Bangkok.
+Other equally impressive if not slightly smaller shopping centres can be found in most of the resort towns of Pattaya and Phuket.
 Some contain food courts, designer clothing boutiques and entertainment facilities such as cinema complexes, bowling alleys and ice skating rinks.

-Shopping at the markets and street stalls around Bangkok creates the perfect scenario for you to attempt and test your bargaining skills.
+Shopping at the markets and street stalls around Bangkok create the perfect scenario for you to attempt and test your bargaining skills.
 It will also give you the opportunity to interact with the whole Thai cultural experience too.
-For inexpensive textiles, ready made clothing and other assorted paraphernalia go to markets below.
+For inexpensive textiles, ready-made clothing and other assorted paraphernalia go to markets below.

 However, what you want to avoid are all the market stalls at tourist sites such as those at Damnoen Saduak Floating Market and the Patpong Night Market in Bangkok or other places of interest like James Bond Island in Phang Nga Bay.
 Though these are all great places to visit, there is a good chance you'll end up paying three to four times the going rate.

 Buying anything here should be avoided at all costs.
 If you do decide to buy gifts or souvenirs at these places you'll kick yourself later when you find the same goods in other markets at far better prices.